-It took Horace Pippin forty–three years to complete his first oil painting.
+It took Horace Pippin 43 years to complete his first oil painting.
 Why so long?
 Because poverty, hard physical work, war, and disabilities got in his way.
-Yet, all the negative experiences didn’t diminish his passion for drawing and at the age of fifty this passion eventually paid off.
+Yet, all the negative experiences didn’t diminish his passion for drawing and at the age of 50 this passion eventually paid off.
 Here is the story of how Horace Pippin became famous.

 Sadly, he couldn’t continue drawing for much longer.
-When he turned fourteen, he had to leave school to help his parents make ends meet.
+When he turned 14, he had to leave school to help his parents make ends meet.
 He did everything he could: working as a hotel boy, an iron molder, and even as a farm helper.
-And he continued working until the year in which American merchant ships were sunk by the German fleet and president Woodrow Wilson asked the Congress to declare the war on the Central Powers.
-Consequently, young and healthy American men were sent to Europe to fight and 29-year-old Horace was among them.
+And he continued working until the year in which American merchant ships were sunk by the German fleet and President Woodrow Wilson asked Congress to declare the war on the Central Powers.
+Consequently, young and healthy American men were sent to Europe to fight the war and 29-year-old Pippin was among them.

-Horace was assigned to the 369th Infantry Regiment, a division of African American soldiers.
-This division was later joined to the French Army, since many white American soldiers refused to march with black men.
-In the painting above Pippin touches upon the issues of segregation which he suffered in the army and observed in his environment.
+Pippin was assigned to the 369th Infantry Regiment, a division of African American soldiers.
+This division was later joined by the French Army, since many white American soldiers refused to march with black men.
+In the painting above Pippin touches upon the issues of segregation that he suffered in the army and observed in his environment.
 You can see him as one of the soldiers, wearing a World War I uniform.

 His battalion was one of four African American regiments to see combat and Pippin, set in the front line, was shot in the right shoulder.
 He described this experience:

 I will say this much, I say no man can do it again.
 He may have the will but his body cannot stand it.
 I could tell a new man every time I seen him, for he would duck every time a shell came over.